CodeCamp20/singlePage_web/README.md

 # singlePage_web
-This is a single page website
+This is a single page website.
+This is a hospital management system